9 min read

 A few things this Grammar Reference deliberately doesn't do, and probably shouldn't:

-- It's not a textbook.
-Each topic is ~5–8 rules.
+• It's not a textbook.
+Each topic is a handful of rules.
 If you want the full treatment of subjunctive mood across English's history, go read Quirk's Comprehensive Grammar of the English Language.

 What's next